1897: W. E. B. Du Bois

 Black History Icons: Facts about W.E.B.
 Du Bois

 Du Bois fundamentally altered the trajectory of modern sociology, and he did so while fighting systemic racism.
-Through introducing a rigorous empirical methodology, he effectively led the way to dismantle the flawed and racist system that claimed blacks created their own problems.
+Through introducing a rigorous empirical methodology, he effectively led the way to dismantle the flawed and racist system that claimed Black people created their own problems.
 As such, Du Bois remains one of the pre-eminent sociologists of the twentieth century and his work continues to influence the field today.

 Community Members